-Project management is the art of managing the project and fulfilling the goals of the project as per the defined time, scope, cost, and quality targets.
+Project management is the art of managing the project and fulfilling its goals as per the defined time, scope, cost, and quality targets.

-Note: Project is any temporary work that has a defined starting time and end time with some defined outputs.
+Note: Project is any temporary work with a defined starting time and end time with some defined outputs.